ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 and definitions are out of scope for this document.

-Where the security assurance required of an Attesting Environment by a relying party requires it, the Attesting Environment may be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS.
+Where the security assurance required of an Attesting Environment by a Relying Party requires it, the Attesting Environment may be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS.
 A possible approach might be to implement the Attesting Environment in a hardened environment such as a